Connection gives meaning to our lives.

-People had a connection because of authenticity.
-They were willing to let go of who they thought they “should be” to be “who they were.”
-(This is interesting as sometimes the advice is to fake it until you make it).
+People have a connection because of authenticity.
+They are willing to let go of who they think they “should be” to be “who they are.”
+This is interesting as sometimes the advice is exactly the opposite, fake it until you make it.

-They believed that what made them vulnerable made the beautiful.
+They believed that what made them vulnerable made them beautiful.
 They fully embraced vulnerability – the willingness to say “I love you” first, the willingness to act without there being guarantees.

 You must let go of who you “should be” to be “who you are.”